nicky-nym/nicky-nym.github.io/pages/cities.md

 Existing cities are **too few and too small**, by a factor of two, for everyone who will live in them by 2050.
 To handle the influx, cities will build another **2.5 trillion square feet** of new buildings.
 These numbers can be hard to believe at first.
 For different projects by different authors, see the [notes about urban growth](#growth) below.

+This wave of construction is going to happen no matter what, whether we prepare for it or not.
+People will build housing for themselves, even if they can't do it legally, in slums and informal settlements like those in Kibera, Dharavi, Neza, and Orangi Town.
+If we could muster more planning, forethought, and funding, then these new developments could end up with infrastructure like comprehensive sewer systems and high kinematic-range transportation networks.

+> "If we stick to business as usual most of it is going to be
+> disorderly and less functional than the stuff we already have."[^growth]
+> &mdash; Paul Romer, Nobel prize-winning economist, New York University.

 ### <a name="megacities"></a>"Megacity" urban agglomerations